hiroshiban/Retinotopy/README.txt

           string or a cell string structure, e.g. 'ccw', or {'ccw','exp'}
           length(exp_mode) should equal numel(acq_num)
 acq_num : acquisition number, 1,2,3,...

+=== NOTE: the two input variables below are only effective when exp_mode is set to *windows (one of stimulus window generation functions) === overwrite_pix_per_deg : (optional) pixels-per-deg value to overwrite the sparam.pix_per_deg
+          if not specified, sparam.pix_per_deg is used to reconstruct stim_windows.
+          This is useful to reconstruct stim_windows with less memory space 1/pix_per_deg = spatial resolution of the generated visual field, e.g. when pix_per_deg=20, then, 1 pixel = 0.05 deg. empty (use sparam.pix_per_deg) by default
+TR      : (optional) TR used in fMRI scans, in sec, 2 by default

+[output]
+OK      : (optional) flag, whether this script finished without any error [true/false]

 For more details, please see the comment lines of retinotopy.m